YONILEVY555/MyMatch/README.md

 <h2 align="left">the project's target:</h2>

-<p>Create an interface that will allow a new and better way to find a relationship.</p>
+<p>To create an interface that will allow a new and better way to find a relationship.</p>

 <h2 align="left">Technologies:</h2>